 The medical school personal statement is not just a product submitted to the medical school.
 Medical schools require the writing of a personal statement as an exercise in self-reflection that all students must undertake before beginning medical school.
 Writing it is a crucial part of the process of preparing for medical school and for a career in medicine.

 - Via telephone, discuss the medical school personal statement.
-I conduct an in-depth interview searching for a story which shows admissions why you want to attend medical rather than just telling then why you want to attend medical school.
+I conduct an in-depth interview searching for a story which shows admissions why you want to attend medical school rather than just telling then why you want to attend medical school.
 Together, we create a detailed outline for a first draft.

 - When I receive the first draft, we discuss what works and what doesn’t.
 The applicant uses our notes and suggestions to write another draft.